 - Anxiety, depression, and PTSD

 Punitive damages punish a defendant for bad actions.
 Courts only award these damages in exceptional cases.
-For example, if you were hurt by a drunk driver, you may be eligible for punitive damages.
+For example, if you were hurt by a drunk driver.

 At Hawk Law Group, we’ll seek the full range of damages you deserve–so that you can rest assured that you’re walking away with the maximum compensation available.